MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemcuipparam.md

+#### For calls to IPrintOemUI::CommonUIProp with its dwMode parameter set to OEMCUIP_DOCPROP:

+Contains the contents of the <b>fMode</b> member of the <a href="..\winddiui\ns-winddiui-_documentpropertyheader.md">DOCUMENTPROPERTYHEADER</a> structure received by the printer driver's <a href="..\winddiui\nf-winddiui-drvdocumentpropertysheets.md">DrvDocumentPropertySheets</a> function.

+#### For calls to IPrintOemUI::CommonUIProp with its dwMode parameter set to OEMCUIP_PRNPROP:

+Contains the contents of the <b>Flags</b> member of the DEVICEPROPERTYHEADER structure received by the printer driver's <a href="..\winddiui\nf-winddiui-drvdevicepropertysheets.md">DrvDevicePropertySheets</a> function.

 ### -field pDrvOptItems

 Pointer to the printer driver's <a href="..\compstui\ns-compstui-_optitem.md">OPTITEM</a> array.
 Not valid the first time <b>IPrintOemUI::CommonUIProp</b> is called.
 Supplied by the Unidrv or Pscript5 driver.